GeekyDeaks/sim-to-motec/README.md

 generated using [pyinstaller](https://pyinstaller.org) and is a self extracting archive containing a python interpreter as well as the scripts and dependencies from this repo

-If you are on a *nix OS or prefer not to override security to run an untrusted executable, then keep reading:
+If you are on a *nix OS or prefer not to override security to run an untrusted executable, then skip to `Getting started with the scripts`

+# MoTeC i2 Workspace

+There is a MoTeC i2 Workspace in `MotecWorkspace` that is based on the worksheet here: https://github.com/stevendaniluk/SDMotecWorkspace and has been tweaked by [RacingLegend1234](https://youtube.com/@Racinglegend1234) for use with the AMS2 channel names.

+A zip file of the worksheet is available in the [releases](https://github.com/GeekyDeaks/sim-to-motec/releases) section

 # Getting started with the scripts